 Solution: Read the seed packet.
 If there are no instructions about temperature, assume that 18-22 degrees Celsius (64-72 Fahrenheit) is a good temperature.

 5. Not hot enough for seeds to germinate

-Some seeds may still germinate without extra heat – but it will take a lot longer.
-Other seeds, like for example ghost peppers, Padron peppers and Orange habaneros, will however not germinate in cool soil temperatures.
+Some seeds may still germinate without extra heat – but it will take much longer.
+Other seeds, like ghost peppers, Padron peppers, and Orange habaneros, will not germinate in cool soil temperatures.

 Solution: Follow instructions on the seed packet and place pots on heat mats on heat generating appliances like a refrigerator.

 To help your seeds germinate successfully, you want warmth to come from underneath to warm the soil.

 A perfect room temperature will not help if the pot stands on a cold surface.
 But the opposite will work just fine.
 Placing a covered pot on a heat mat works great even when the room temperature drops at night.

 Solution: Make sure to focus on the soil temperature over the room temperature.
 Use heat mats or heat generating appliances to ensure that you heat your pots from below.